-Ten lessons emerge as I look back at the past four decades
+Ten lessons emerge as I look back TO 1979

 - 1. Design rates based on cost causation

 - 2. Engage with stakeholders early in the process

 - 3. Design customer-centric rates

 - 4. Market the new rates

 - 5. Test the new rate designs through pilots

 - 6. Decide on your deployment strategy

 - 7. Seek a settlement with stakeholders

 - 8. It's mostly politics

 - 9. It's virtually impossible to please everyone when you change rates

 - 10. Everyone's an expert on rate design